shaunakg/portfolio-zola/content/posts/hacking-google.md

 # Introduction

 [H4ck1ng Google](https://h4ck1ng.google/) is a CTF (capture-the-flag) challenge released by Google about a month ago.
-It involves solving various puzzels to get the flag, which for those inexperienced in CTFs is a string of characters that you need to find in order to solve the challenge.
+It involves solving various puzzles to get the flag, which for those inexperienced in CTFs is a string of characters that you need to find in order to solve the challenge.
 The challenges are divided into episodes with 3 challenges per each, numbered starting from `000`.

 # Episode 000